polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 3.2.6 Guaranteed delivery of gateway messages through package acknowledgement

-TODO

-!!! bug "TODO"

-    This section will explain how [heartbeats](#322-heartbeats) and [sequence numbers](#3213-sequence-numbers-s) come together to form an application-layer package acknowledgement mechanism, and how that mechanism works.

 polyproto implements an application-level guaranteed delivery mechanism.
 This ensures that all gateway messages sent from a home server to a client are received by the client in the order they were sent in – especially when network conditions are suboptimal.
 This mechanism is based on the use of